top of page

 LINEAGE

-The Lineage of Hoxlu directly descends from the Thayad's created by the goddess Thard.
-Although it was originally a lineage of female warriors from Ernathurilis, unlike the early days of the lineage in Anahkólion, the Kingdom of Hoxlu embraced the mixing of lineages and exponential population growth from the beginning.
-Thus, the Kingdom of Hoxlu began to be populated rapidly, and in no time, fear ceased to exist, and the curse was never spoken of again.
-In the beginning, the kingdom was governed by Ayar.
-Then, after the selection of the queen of Hoxlu, the lineage of the Thayad's mixed with the already diluted Lineage of Naöhrad from the Kingdom of Dorhan.
-As time passed, alliances were established with Thiurethi - before it received that name - and Lurhumur, and new lineages were created, mixing with the Lineages of Urhul and Reimthor, respectively.
-The kingdom prospered, and with a strong trade, it did not take long for the four corners of Ernt-nador to hear about the Kingdom of Hoxlu.
-However, the Lineage of Hoxlu is about to be interrupted, as the current queen, Jada, has not had any heirs nor has she formed a union with anyone.
+The Hoxlu lineage directly descends from the Thayads, a warrior race created by the goddess Thard.
+Although this was originally a lineage of warrior women from Ernathurilis, unlike its beginnings in Anahkólion, the kingdom of Hoxlu embraced the mixing of lineages and exponential population growth from the start.
+As a result, the kingdom of Hoxlu grew rapidly, and soon, fear vanished, and the curse was never spoken of again.
+Initially, the kingdom was ruled by Ayar.
+Then, after the queen of Hoxlu was chosen, the Thayads’ lineage blended with the already diluted Lineage of Naöhrad, from the kingdom of Dorhan.
+As time passed, alliances were formed with Thiurethi before it was given this name and with Lurhumur, creating new descendants by blending with the Lineages of Urhul and Reimthor, respectively.
+The kingdom prospered, and with a strong trade network, it wasn’t long before the four corners of Ernt-nador heard of the kingdom of Hoxlu.
+However, the Lineage of Hoxlu is now at risk of being interrupted, as Jada, the current queen, has not borne any heirs nor married anyone.

 CURRENT QUEEN OF HOXLU

-In the year 1974 of the Time of Wizards, the current queen of Hoxlu is Queen Jada.
+In the year 1974, of the Time of the Wizards, the current queen of Hoxlu is Queen Jada.

 QUEEN JADA